 This Section of the Code of Conduct is an expression of the rights and responsibilities that are expected of students at Lake Shore Central Schools.
-With every right comes a responsibility...
+With every right comes a responsibility.

-Rights:
+Rights

 - 1. To attend school daily and to be granted the opportunity to receive a good education. - 2.
-To be made aware of the school rules and policies, and to always be treated in a manner consistent with these policies in all disciplinary matters. - 3.
+To be made aware of school rules and policies and to always be treated in a manner consistent with these policies in all disciplinary matters. - 3.
 To have the opportunity to present your version of the facts and circumstances in all disciplinary matters. - 4.
 To take part in all school activities on an equal basis regardless of race, sex, religion, national origin, or disability. - 5.
 To be safe in the school environment. - 6.
 To dress according to personal taste. - 7.
-To attend school in a facility that is clean, safe and functional. - 8.
-To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion or religious practice, sex, gender/gender identity, sexual orientation, or disability, by employees or students on school property or at a school-sponsored event, function or activity.
+To attend school in a facility that is clean, safe, and functional. - 8.
+To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, or religious practice, sex, gender/gender identity, sexual orientation, or disability by employees or students on school property or at school-sponsored events, functions or activities.

-Responsibilities:

-To attend school regularly and on time, perform assignments, and strive to do the highest quality work possible.

-To be familiar with the Code of Conduct, obey the rules it contains, and conduct yourself in a manner not distracting to others.

-To be truthful and respectful when responding to authority.

-To work to the best of your ability in all academic and extracurricular activities, as well as being fair and supportive of others.

-To behave in a manner that will not jeopardize the safety and well-being of yourself or others.

-To dress in a manner not distracting to others, and in accordance with school policy.

-To maintain a clean environment by not littering or destroying school property or the property of others.

-To respect one another and treat others fairly in accordance with the District Code of Conduct and the provisions of the Dignity Act.
+Responsibilities

+- 1. To attend school regularly and on time, perform assignments, and strive to do the highest quality work possible. - 2.
+To be familiar with the Code of Conduct, obey the rules it contains, and conduct oneself in a manner not distracting to others. - 3.
+To be truthful and respectful when responding to authority. - 4.
+To work to the best of your ability in all academic and extracurricular activities, while showing others respect and support. - 5.
+To behave in a manner that will not jeopardize the safety and well-being of yourself or others. - 6.
+To dress in a manner that does not impede or impose on others and in accordance with school policy. - 7.
+To maintain a clean environment by not littering or destroying school property or the property of others. - 8.
+To respect one another and treat others daily in accordance with the District Code of Conduct and the provisions of the Dignity Act.
 To conduct themselves in a manner that fosters an environment that is free from intimidation, harassment, or discrimination.
-To report and encourage others, to report any incidents of intimidation, harassment or discrimination.
+To report and encourage others, to report any incidents of intimidation, harassment, or discrimination.